lit/lit/docs/_guide/03-template-reference.md

 `guard(expression, valueFn)`

-Prevents any re-render until the identity of the expression changes, for example when a primitive changes value or when an object reference changes.
+Prevents any re-render unless the identity of the expression changes, for example when a primitive changes value or when an object reference changes.

 Example: